 Mediation can protect you both from years of courtroom drama and sky-high expenses.

 However, it is for couples who are ready to do their due diligence, be as transparent and respectful as possible.
 Typically, once an agreement is reached, a lawyer is brought in to look it over before signing and making it legally binding.

 4. Collaborative Divorce

-Collaborative divorce is, similar to mediation, less time and money consuming option.
+Collaborative divorce is, similar to mediation and is a less time and money-consuming option.
 It entails couples working out an agreement without going to court (except in the end, to make their agreement legal and official).

 Compared to traditional divorce, both spouses hire attorneys experienced in the collaborative divorce process.
 Each person involved needs to sign an agreement that requires lawyers involved in the case to withdraw if a settlement is not made and/or if litigation is threatened.

 In this instance, both spouses need to find new attorneys, and the process starts again.
-This solution to divorce, when successfully performed, can save valuable time, money, and emotional toll.
+This solution to divorce, when successfully performed, can save valuable time & money, and lessen the emotional toll.